Photo Protein — Snap. Scan. Hit Your Goals. About • Photo Protein

 Save & revisit

-All your analyzed meals are saved to your account so you can review any time and open the full details page.
+All your analyzed meals are saved so you can review any time.

-See Avg protein/day, Avg protein/meal, and Overall % protein calories at a glance.
+See avg protein/day, avg protein/meal, and overall % protein calories.

-Interactive chart of the last 14 days with a goal line.
-Toggle between grams and protein % of calories.
+Interactive chart with a goal line.
+Toggle grams or protein %.

 Personal goal

-Set your daily protein goal (e.g., 120 g).
-Your weekly chip tracks progress against 7× your goal.
+Set your daily protein goal.
+Track weekly progress against 7× your goal.

 Consistency